 Charismatic Mid Century Modern Decor|

 The charismatic mid-century modern interior can be achieved by matching wooden furniture with oriental or exotic-looking rugs.
 These could be shaggy rugs, Moroccan rugs, or even Oriental motifs.

 Such a combination will create a warm space full of character and contrasting colors that are stylish and timeless.

 If you want to achieve a retro mid-century style, combine shag rugs with sleek wood and steel furniture pieces.
 This ensemble will create a vintage vibe and subtext in the room, that will translate into a cozy retro style.

 Make sure to pick a medium size rug and place it in the middle of the room, without having it touch the furniture.
 Combine it with floor lamps and wooden coffee tables for a better look.

 The eclectic mid-century modern interior is colorful, fun, and cheerful.
 It features the rug as a focal point, anchoring the rest of the furniture in the room.
 This style is perfect if you have light brown hardwood floors.

-The rug in this scenario should have an eclectic pattern full of squares and circles in different colors such as beige, gray, teal, orange, and red.
+The rug in this scenario should have an eclectic pattern full of colors, peculiar shapes and circles in different shades such as beige, gray, teal, orange, and red.

 Scandinavian Mid Century Modern Sub-style